 KPN, Orange, Swisscom and AT&T have activated LTE-M roaming.
+Earlier in 2019 AT&T and Vodafone Netherlands already announced an LTE-M roaming agreement, promising to open up their networks by the end of 2019.
 An overview of the first markets this covers and why LTE-M roaming is important with additional details on the strategies of operators for cellular IoT connectivity.

 LTE-M is one of the cellular standards in the low-power wide area network (LPWAN) sphere for IoT deployments.
 Thanks to LTE-M roaming, LTE-M IoT devices can operate across the different networks of operators.

 Customers are asking for LTE-M roaming and for operators offering LTE-M roaming there’s obviously a competitive – temporary – advantage as they have an additional argument in the shape of the broader network capability as such with room to increase revenue and also an impact on use cases.
 LPWAN is the fastest growing category of IoT connectivity (also in Industrial IoT and wireless IoT standards for several Industry 4.0 use cases).

 Cellular standards LTE-M and NB-IoT are forecasted to overtake non-cellular protocols somewhere around 2023 and take the lead in the wireless IoT landscape of wide area networks.
 Mobile operators started deploying LPWA networks using cellular technology a few years ago as the cellular mobile market essentially needed to catch up with pioneers offering LPWAN in the unlicensed band (non-cellular) and was able to start doing so after standards organization 3GPP’s release 13 (many operators offer non-cellular options too).